Golden Wind (manga): Plot

-Fugo chooses to remain loyal to the boss; the remainder of the group defect.
+Fugo chooses to remain loyal to the boss out of fear for his life; the remainder of the group defect.
 They travel to Sardinia after Trish recalls it as the boss's birthplace, hoping to use Abbacchio's Stand, Moody Blues, to uncover his true identity.
 A man named Vinegar Doppio – who is revealed to be unwitting split personality of the boss – reaches Sardinia first; the boss kills Abbacchio, but before dying, Abbacchio is able to use Moody Blues to create an imprint of the boss's face, which the group later finds.
 The group are contacted by a third party, who reveals the boss's name as Diavolo and requests that they meet at the Colosseum in Rome to receive a special Arrow.

 Diavolo exploits Bucciarati's fading senses to reach the informant first, revealing him as Jean Pierre Polnareff.
 Diavolo fatally wounds Polnareff, forcing him to stab his own Stand, Silver Chariot, with the Arrow.
 Polnareff, having seemingly swapped bodies with the turtle, explains that Silver Chariot has evolved into its requiem form: Chariot Requiem, capable of swapping the souls of those in its effective range.
 Realising that their own Stands will attack them if they approach the Arrow, the group attacks Diavolo (in Buccarati's corpse), but he feints, killing Narancia and leaving Doppio behind to pass away in Bucciarati's corpse.
 Regardless, he is soon forced to reveal himself, lethally wounding Trish's soul and weakening Requiem.

 At the last moment, Bucciarati sacrifices himself to dispel the soul swap, save Trish, and pass the Arrow to Giorno.
 Giorno uses the arrow to evolve his Stand into Gold Experience Requiem, which has the ability to revert the actions of his opponents, and, to make them experience death infinitely.
 With this newfound power, Giorno defeats Diavolo and condemns him to an eternal cycle of death, removed from reality.
 The surviving Trish, Mista and Giorno return to find Polnareff, his soul having survived within the turtle.
 Giorno and Polnareff agree to preserve the Arrow.
 Sometime afterward, Giorno becomes the new boss of Passione, with Mista and Polnareff by his side.